hyperledger-cacti/cacti/packages/cactus-plugin-bungee-hermes/README.md

   - CreateViewV1
   - GetPublicKey
   - GetAvailableStrategies
+  - VerifyMerkleRoot

 ## Running the tests
   - **besu-test-basic.test.ts**: A test using strategy-besu and a besu connector, testing creating views for different timeframes and states.
+  - **ethereum-test-basic.test.ts**: A test using strategy-ethereum and a ethereum connector, testing creating views for different timeframes and states.
   - **fabric-test-basic.test.ts**: A test using strategy-fabric and a fabric connector, testing creating views for different timeframes and states.
   - **besu-test-pruning.test.ts**: A test using strategy-besu and a besu connector, testing creating views for specific timeframes.
   - **fabric-test-pruning.test.ts**: A test using strategy-fabric and a fabric connector, testing creating views for specific timeframes.